antonioualex/Twitter-Sentiment-Analysis---RNN-GRU-Development-and-Hyperparameter-Tuning/README.md

-# Twitter Sentiment Analysis - RNN-GRU Development and Hyperparameter Tuning
+# Twitter Sentiment Analysis - RNN-GRU Development

 ## Overview
 This project focuses on the development of a Recurrent Neural Network (RNN) model using Gated Recurrent Units (GRUs) for